How does table-tennis scoring work?

 - A game is won by the first player to reach 11 points

-When the score reaches 10-10, play continues until one player gains a two-point advantage.
-For example, a game could end 12-10, 15-13, or even 21-19.
-After each game, players switch sides of the table.
-The match winner is whoever wins the majority of games.
+When the score reaches 10-10, play continues until someone gets a two-point lead.
+So a game can end 12-10, or 15-13, or even 21-19.
+Players switch sides after each game.
+The match goes to whoever wins the majority of games.

 The Serving System Explained